cheqd/cheqd-node/docs/setup-and-configure/interactive/interactive-installer.md

 The list of questions while installing:

 1. `Which version do you want to install?
 Or type 'list' for get the list of releases: [v0.5.0]`.
-Possible answers here:
-  - Exact version, like `0.4.0` or `0.5.0`.
+Possible answers are exact version, like `0.4.0` or `0.5.0` or `list`.
-  - `list`.
 In this case the last 5 releases will be printed and you can choose what the version is needed:

 ```text
 Which version do you want to install?
 Or type 'list' for get the list of releases: [v0.5.0]